wicsm/website/src/pages/events/mix-and-mingle.md

 draft: false
 ---

-Offer events for networking within the CSM community as well as Karoke nights.
+Offer events for networking within the CSM community as well as Karaoke nights.